nandordevai/TouchControl/README.md

 ## Details

 This Ableton Live remote script provides two different mappings for the Akai MPD218 MIDI controller.
-The 'studio mode' can be used for navigating and controlling tracks, devices and for global functions (transport controls, undo/redo, etc.) The 'performance mode' is a simpler mapping for using the controller in a live context.
+The 'studio mode' can be used for navigating and controlling tracks, devices and for global functions (transport controls, undo/redo, etc.) The 'performance mode' is a simpler mapping for using the controller in a live context (it uses the same actions in all three controller/pad banks).

 These mappings are not intended to be an easily customizable, general solution.
 If you need that, I suggest using [Selected Track Control](http://stc.wiffbi.com/).
 This is a simple, instantly usable script for producers who don’t want to edit Python scripts.